THE NATURALLY LEARNING PHILOSOPHY

 Empowering learners and home educators in a relaxed, professional environment.

 Quite a lot of what I thought I believed about education has been challenged since becoming a home educator.
 I have seen natural learning take place while curriculum outcomes fly before my eyes, "This is gold!"
 I would say to anyone who would lend me their kids for the day so that I could enhance my own children's home education experience.

 A picture tells a thousand words so please, grab a cuppa and spend some time in the Gallery.
-Over a year I kept a record of the learning taking place.
+Over the past few years I've kept a record of the learning taking place.
 This is how I have developed my philosophy and turned it into a business.

 The home education path has been greatly complimented by my newly emerging competence with permaculture.
 Permaculture and my favourite book "The Art of Frugal Hedonism" have inspired me to engage in making and creating at home.
 While I'm making and creating, the children around me are learning.
 They see the planning, gathering, skill building, research and results of a DIY lifestyle.